hult/acts_as_having_string_id/README.md

     production:
       string_id_key: <%= ENV["STRING_ID_KEY"] %>

-Then, call the method in your model class:
+Then, call the method in your model class, after any relations to other models:

     class MyModel < ApplicationRecord
+       has_many :my_other_model
        acts_as_having_string_id
     end

-The string representation is now available as `id_string` on your model object.
+The id of your model will now not be an int, but rather an instance of `ActsAsHavingStringId::StringId`.
 As an example:

     > m = MyModel.create!
     > m.id
+    => 1/7EajpSfdWIf
+    > m.id.to_i
     => 1
-    > m.id_string
+    > m.id.to_s
     => "7EajpSfdWIf"

-All ActiveRecord functions will also accept the string representation as input:
+All ActiveRecord functions will continue to accept int IDs, but will now also accept the string representation as input:

     > MyModel.find("7EajpSfdWIf")
-    => #<MyModel id: 1, created_at: "2016-08-31 13:27:02", updated_at: "2016-08-31 13:27:02">
+    => #<MyModel id: 1/7EajpSfdWIf, created_at: "2016-08-31 13:27:02", updated_at: "2016-08-31 13:27:02">
     > MyModel.where(id: "7EajpSfdWIf")
-    => #<ActiveRecord::Relation [#<MyModel id: 1, created_at: "2016-08-31 13:27:02", updated_at: "2016-08-31 13:27:02">]>
+    => #<ActiveRecord::Relation [#<MyModel id: 1/7EajpSfdWIf, created_at: "2016-08-31 13:27:02", updated_at: "2016-08-31 13:27:02">]>

+In all associated models, foreign keys to your model will also be this new type of id.

+    > MyOtherModel.create! my_model: MyModel.first
+    => #<MyOtherModel id: 1, my_model_id: 1/GBpjdLndSR0, created_at: "2016-09-07 10:32:24", updated_at: "2016-09-07 10:32:24">

-Then, for exposing your string ID, use the `id_string` method.
+Then, for exposing your string ID, make sure to always use `id.to_s`.
 For example, if you're using [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers):

     class UserSerializer < ActiveModel::Serializer
       attributes :id, :name

       def id
-        object.id_string
+        object.id.to_s
       end
     end

-You can also get the string representation of an id without having the instance
+You can get the string representation of an ID from a class without having the instance

     > MyModel.id_string(1)
     => "7EajpSfdWIf"

-And, conversely, getting the id from the string representation
+And, conversely, getting the ID from the string representation

     > MyModel.id_int("7EajpSfdWIf")
     => 1